-- Change the movie image quality setting to "STD". - Upgrade to the latest version of QuickTime. - Shut down other applications that are running.
+- Change the movie image quality setting to "STD". - Shut down other applications that are running.

 Even if proper playback is not possible on your Macintosh, you can use an optionally available AV cable (EMC-7A) to connect to the video input terminal of a TV or Macintosh and play back movies that way.